Form BridgeBlog › Update a Google Form Without Losing Response Data

 Proceed with caution

 Changing a question's type.
 This is the one genuinely destructive edit.
-Changing a question from Multiple choice to Short answer — or any type change — requires deleting the question and recreating it at the Google Forms™ API level.
-The original response column in your linked sheet is orphaned.
-It stays in the sheet but stops receiving new data.
-New responses go to a new column.
+When you change a question type (say, from Multiple choice to Short answer), Google Forms has to replace the question entirely.
+The original response column in your linked sheet stays but stops collecting new answers.
+New responses go into a new column instead.

 If you need to change a question type on a live form with responses, the safest approach is to add a new question with the new type and retire the old one rather than changing the type in place.
 That way the old response column stays intact and you have a clean new column going forward.